ivanp7/still-alive/README.md

 ## How to build:

 1. Download and build the [station-app](https://github.com/ivanp7/station)
-    * configure with recommended flags: `./configure -aoACM`
+    * configure with the recommended flags: `./configure -aoAM`
     * build: `ninja -v`
     * `build/station-app` will be built